kenle1704/fishfry/README.md

 11. make sure your site folder have apache user and group access permission
 12. run "apt-get install python3-pip apache2 libapache2-mod-wsgi-py3" for install wsgi
 13. run "a2enmod wsgi" to enable wsgi mod
+14. make sure you allow port 8080 to inbound rule to your env

 <VirtualHost *:8080>
         # The ServerName directive sets the request scheme, hostname and port that